-Note: A verification option set on the volume level takes precedence over the same verification option set using the global Options button on the Backup Manager Toolbar.
+Important!
+A verification option set on the volume level takes precedence over the same verification option set using the global Options button on the Backup Manager Toolbar.
 As a rule, if a local source verification option is set, it takes precedence over the same option set globally.

-Back Up Data Using the Disk Staging Option
+Disk Staging Option

-The following sections provide information about backing up data using the Disk Staging Option.
+The following sections provide conceptual information about backing up data using the Disk Staging Option.